jumelov25/firstRepository/README.md

 In this repository you can find:

-    1. Solution to a NLP problem from Hackerrank:
+    1. Solution to an NLP problem from Hackerrank:
       1.1.
 Algorithm implementation
       1.2.
 Brief Report